Greendale, Wisconsin: Parks and recreation

 Part of the Root River Parkway is in Greendale.
-The Village is also connected to the Milwaukee County Park System Oak Leaf Trail, which provides opportunities for walking, running or biking.
+The Village is also connected to the Milwaukee County Park System Oak Leaf Trail, a paved 135-mile (217 km) multi-use recreational trail system, which provides opportunities for walking, running or biking.

 The Rock Sports Complex, an athletic park in Franklin, Wisconsin, comprising baseball fields, mountain bike & BMX trails & snow play areas, borders Greendale on the southern boundary of the village.